 USAA Mortgage is the home loan division of USAA Bank, a financial institution primarily serving military members, veterans and their families.
 USAA Mortgage offers VA loans, conventional mortgages, jumbo loans and a conventional mortgage loan option for those with at least a 3% down payments.

 USAA Bank provides a full range of financial products and services like auto, property and life insurance, banking, investments, retirement, mortgage and loans.
 You need to be a member to take advantage of all its services.
 To be eligible for the free membership, you must be an active member or veteran of the U.S. military or cadets and midshipmen, or their families.

 The bank, which is headquartered in San Antonio, was started in 1922 when 25 Army officers decided to insure each other’s vehicles.
-In 2016, USAA had 28,000 employees serving 11.4 million members.
+USAA has about 34,000 employees who serve 12.8 million members.

 National Mortgage Rates

 Regions Served by USAA